1/21/2025

 Chinmay Trivedi

-Senior Vice President of Investor Relations and Financial Planning and Analysis at 3M
+Senior Vice President, Investor Relations and Financial Planning & Analysis

 Thank you.
-Good morning, everyone, and welcome to the Fourth Quarter Earnings Conference Call.
+Good morning, everyone, and welcome to the fourth quarter earnings conference call.
 With me today are Bill Brown, 3M's Chief Executive Officer, and Anurag Maheshwari, our Chief Financial Officer.
 Bill and Anurag will make some formal comments, then we will take your questions.
-Please note that today's earnings release and slide presentation accompanying this call are posted on the home page of our Investor Relations website at 3M.com.
-Please turn to slide 2 and take a moment to read the forward-looking statements.
+Please note that today's earnings release and slide presentation accompanying this call are posted on the homepage of our investor relations website at 3M.com.
+Please turn to slide two and take a moment to read the forward-looking statements.
 During today's conference call, we'll be making certain predictive statements that reflect our current views about 3M's future performance and financial results.
 These statements are based on certain assumptions and expectations of future events that are subject to risks and uncertainties.
 Item 1A of our most recent Form 10Q lists some of these most important risk factors that could cause actual results to differ from our predictions.
-Please note throughout today's presentation, we'll be making references to certain non-GAAP financial measures.
-Reconciliation of the non-GAAP measures can be found in the attachments to today's press release.
-With that, please turn to slide 3, and I will hand the call off to Bill.
+Please note, throughout today's presentation, we'll be making references to certain non-GAAP financial measures.
+Reconciliations of the non-GAAP measures can be found in the attachments to today's press release.
+With that, please turn to slide three, and I will hand the call off to Bill.
 Bill?
-Thank

 speaker